Cora Pearl

 Think the restaurants in Covent Garden are there solely to cater to tourists?
 Then the only thing you’ll be eating are your words.

-From kebabs at a hidden chef’s table to slap-up steak dinners, lively counter-side spots and a grand Central European-inspired cafe-restaurant that looks like it’s just waltzed out of Vienna, Covent Garden’s restaurants have so much more to offer than just pre-theatre dining.
+From a gourmet chef’s table hidden in a kebab joint to slap-up steak dinners, lively counter dining spots and a grand cafe-restaurant that looks like it’s just waltzed out of Vienna, Covent Garden’s restaurants have so much more to offer than just pre-theatre dining.

 The Barbary